-As of June 30, 2023, the Fund had \$167,030,355 outstanding in a Transportation Innovation Finance and Infrastructure Act (TIFIA) loan and \$9,000,000 outstanding from an advance from Commission Measure A revenues.
+As of June 30, 2024, the Fund had \$171,814,288 outstanding in a Transportation Innovation Finance and Infrastructure Act (TIFIA) loan and \$9,000,000 outstanding from an advance from Commission Measure A revenues.
+The increase in outstanding debt when compared to prior year is due to compounded interest on the TIFIA Loan.